-- 37. Investment Policy the Council's investment policy for 2010/11 is governed by the Department of Communities and Local Government Guidance which has been implemented in the annual investment strategy for 2010/11 approved by Council on 25 February 2010. - 38.
+- 37. Investment Policy the Council's investment policy is governed by the Department of Communities and Local Government Guidance which has been implemented in the annual investment strategy approved by Council on 25 February 2010. - 38.
 The investment activity during the year conformed to the approved Strategy and the Council had no liquidity difficulties. - 39.
-Investments held by the Council consist of temporary surplus balances, capital receipts and other funds as detailed below:
+Investments held by the Council consist of temporary surplus balances, capital receipts and other funds as detailed below: -